 When you shoot at an archery target, your goal is to hit the very center of the target.
-It’s a very small area and very hard to hit.
-That’s why it’s so challenging.
-If you do manage to hit it, you’ll likely cry out, “Bullseye!”
+It's a very small area and it's very hard to hit.
+That's why it's so challenging.
+If you do manage to hit it, you'll likely cry out, “Bullseye!"
 Have you ever WONDERed why the center of a target is called a bullseye?

 A bullseye — sometimes spelled bull's eye — is the center of a target, such as those used in archery.
 Other targets, like those used in the game of darts or other types of shooting practice, also have hard-to-hit spots in their centers that are also called bullseyes.

 The origin of the term bullseye is a bit uncertain.
 Some believe it dates back hundreds of years to when English archers would gather together after church services in small villages.
 To practice their skills and see who the most accurate shooter was, they would use the white skull of a bull as a target.
-Of course, the person with the greatest skill was the one who could shoot an arrow through the empty bull’s eye socket.
+The person with the greatest skill was the one who could shoot an arrow through the empty bull's eye socket.

 Others note, though, that the term bullseye has been used in many different circumstances over the years, many of which have nothing to do with targets or archery.
 One early use had to do with a blemish in the center of a glass window pane.